Apply for this licence

 Contact your council to apply for a TEN.

 You must apply at least 10 clear working days before your event.

 Clear working days do not include the day your council receives your application or the day of the event.

 You will have to pay a fee of £21.

-You must send a copy of the TEN to the police at least 10 working days before the event – if you apply online, the council will contact the police for you.
+You must send a copy of the TEN to the police and environmental health at least 10 working days before the event.
+If you apply online, the council will contact the police and environmental health for you.

-The council can’t refuse a notice unless the police or Environmental Health object to it.
+The council cannot refuse a notice unless the police or environmental health object to it.
 They must do this within 3 working days of receiving it.
 They can only object if they think your event could: